flipay/code-challenges/docs/understanding-exchange-price.md

 ## Understanding Exchange Price Calculation

 Let's talk about an exchange market knowledge.
 When we buy, it means someone is selling to us.
 When we want to calculate the price, we need to look at the prices others set in the market which is in "Order Book".
 Order Book consists of 2 sides, they are called "Bid" and "Ask".
 Bid side means the others are buying from us.
-And ask side mean others are selling.
+And ask sides mean others are selling.

-The buying (bid) and selling (ask) request are called "Order".
+The buying (bid) and selling (ask) requests are called "Order".
 So if we want to buy Bitcoin (Input: USD, Output: BTC), we need to take a look at the Order on selling or ask side (order_book.asks)

 For Example, we have these input to buy Bitcoin